-The HP DeskJet 4155e is a mediocre all-in-one color inkjet printer with a poor printing speed, a disappointing cost-per-print, and an awful print yield.
-It's difficult to access paper jams and ink cartridges.
-On the bright side, its excellent color accuracy and passable photo printing quality are acceptable for casual prints.
-It also has a flatbed scanner and an automatic document feeder with good color depth and scan resolution.
-It's the replacement model for the discontinued HP DeskJet Plus 4155 which is nearly identical, but the 4155e comes with a six-month supply of free ink if you set it up with HP+.
+The HP DeskJet 4155e is an all-in-one color inkjet printer with a poor printing speed, a disappointing cost-per-print, and an awful print yield.
+It's hard to access paper jams and ink cartridges.
+Also, it doesn't print high-quality photos, and colors are noticeably inaccurate.
+On the bright side, it has a flatbed scanner and an automatic document feeder with good color depth and scan resolution.
+It replaces the discontinued HP DeskJet Plus 4155, which is nearly identical, but the 4155e comes with a six-month supply of free ink if you set it up with HP+.

-The HP DeskJet 4155e is an acceptable printer for family use.
+The HP DeskJet 4155e is a disappointing printer for family use.
 It has a flatbed scanner with good scanning resolution and color depth, so you can easily digitize old photos.
-While it has excellent color accuracy, it prints photos with unremarkable quality with some banding and color in monochrome sections.
-Unfortunately, it prints both black-only and color documents at a poor speed, and the companion app is only decent.
+Unfortunately, it prints black-only and color documents at a poor speed, and the companion app is only decent.
+Also, it isn't ideal for photo printing since photos have a lot of banding, and colors look very inaccurate to their originals.

 The HP 4155e is a poor printer for small or home offices.
 It has awful black-only and color document yields, takes a while to warm up to print the first page, and it can be tricky to reach paper jams or the ink cartridges for replacing.
 While it has an automatic document feeder, it doesn't support duplex scanning.
 Also, double-sided printing isn't automatic, so you need to manually flip pages over when prompted.
 It also doesn't have an Ethernet port.

-The HP 4155e is alright for casual photo printing.
-It prints photos of mediocre quality with some banding and color in gray sections.
+The HP DeskJet 4155e is inadequate for casual photo printing.
+Image quality is mediocre, with some banding and color in gray sections, and almost all colors are noticeably different from the originals.
 Also, its printing speed is disappointingly slow.
-Its amazing color accuracy is suitable for personal photo prints but shouldn't be relied on for professional color grading.